jkerr321/jen-johnson/content/posts/twil.md

 date: 2019-01-07T19:36:15+01:00
 draft: false
 ---
-# This week I learnt… that sharing is caring!

-A little idea that got a bit bigger and more fun in 2018
+## A little idea that got a bit bigger and more fun in 2018

 ![](https://cdn-images-1.medium.com/max/2000/0*VIReZdHXSVD5ctMK.png)